sainz1407/UOA-downloader/README.md

 **Additional Notes:**

-* The script currently only downloads profile images.
+* The script currently only downloads card images.
 Other types of images might be available in the asset files.
 * The script relies on private keys and URLs which may change over time.
 * Always update the script and dependencies before using it to ensure compatibility.